subspace-dev/sdk/README.md

 # Subspace SDK

-A TypeScript client library for the **Subspace** decentralized chat platform built on [AO (Arweave Operating System)](https://ao.arweave.dev/).
+A TypeScript client library for the **Subspace** decentralized chat platform built on [AO](https://ao.arweave.dev/).
 Subspace provides a Discord-like experience with servers, channels, direct messaging, bots, and more - all running on a decentralized, permanent infrastructure.

 ## Installation